A gentle themed run in Penistone, Yorkshire!

-No. We are on a public nature reserve.
-Runners do not have the right of way and need to be considerate of other users of the land, there may be fisherman on the sea wall part and dog walkers, ramblers or cyclists on any part of the course.
+No. We are on a public trails and bike paths.
+Runners do not have the right of way and need to be considerate of other users of the land, there may be dog walkers, ramblers or cyclists on any part of the course.
 Please don't litter.
 We'll have a bin at the base camp, please use this and there are several bins on the route too.

 Are there any facilities at the start/finish area?